Public schools across the United States increasingly are spending taxpayer money on programs that push quasi-Marxist ideology on their students.

-The New York State Department of Education issued its “Culturally Responsive-Sustaining Education Framework” earlier this year (pdf) with goals to not only help students academically but also to “create … students who are sociopolitically conscious and socioculturally responsive” and “who have a critical lens through which they challenge inequitable systems of access, power, and privilege.”
+The New York State Department of Education issued a “Culturally Responsive-Sustaining Education Framework” earlier this year (pdf), with goals to not only help students academically but also to “create … students who are sociopolitically conscious and socioculturally responsive” and “who have a critical lens through which they challenge inequitable systems of access, power, and privilege.”

 Such students should “act as agents of social change to redress historical and contemporary oppression,” the document says.